faasm/faasm/docs/kubernetes.md

 ## Deplying Faasm to K8s

-You can deploy Faasm with:
+You can deploy Faasm as follows, matching the replicas to the number of nodes in your k8s cluster:

 ```bash
 inv knative.deploy --replicas=4